javelit/docs/content/develop/tutorials/multipage-apps/custom-navigation.md

 ---
 title: Build a custom navigation menu with `st.page_link`
 slug: /develop/tutorials/multipage/st.page_link-nav
 description: Streamlit makes it easy to build a custom navigation menu in your multipage app.
+ignore: true
 ---

 # Build a custom navigation menu with `st.page_link`